ASHTANGA PRIMARY SERIES

 Suitable for students of all levels.

-PRENATAL YOGA – NOTE: We currently do not have a Prenatal class only, however we recommend coming to the classes listed and be sure to tell the instructor that you are pregnant.
+We recommend coming to the classes listed and be sure to tell the instructor that you are pregnant.
 Mon.
 10am or 5:30pm Wed.
 5:30pm and Fri.
 10am.

 If you’re pregnant and looking for ways to relax or stay fit, you might be considering prenatal yoga.
 But did you know that prenatal yoga might also help you prepare for labor and promote your baby’s health.